 Each clinic offering psychedelic-assisted psychotherapy, including any trial sites or Expanded Access centers, will also need a Drug Enforcement Administration (DEA) license.
 DEA approval requires a licensed medical provider to be part of the program (e.g., a medical doctor/MD, doctor of osteopathy/DO, or other eligible prescriber).
 Other industry drug sponsors, such as Usona Institute and COMPASS Pathways, and various university researchers have devised their own training programs and ways to prepare psychedelic therapists to work on clinical trials.
 At this time, websites haven’t posted further information about training content.
 However, journal publications have described procedures, such as the Usona Guide Manual [2].

-What Do You Learn in the Training Programs?
+What Do You Learn in the Certificate Training Programs?

 The comprehensive programs range in the number of hours and cover a broad area of topics related to psychedelic therapies.
 Time is spent on historical and philosophical aspects of non-ordinary states of consciousness, including non-substance-induced ones, as seen in Holotropic Breathwork and deep meditation.
-Learning objectives for IPI and Vital focus more broadly on psychedelics, ketamine, and empathogens rather than specifically on MDMA-assisted therapy, as in the Lykos program [3].
-By the end of the program, students should have a deep understanding of safety, preparation, psychedelic therapy modalities, and integration techniques.
+Learning objectives for IPI and Vital focus more broadly on psychedelics, ketamine, and empathogens rather than on one specific substance.
+By the end of the programs, students should have a deep understanding of safety, preparation, psychedelic therapy modalities, and integration techniques.

 What are the Experiential Components of Psychedelic Training Programs?